cwray-tech/simple-ideas-for-fun-book-website/README.md

 ## Local Development

 1. Clone this repo.
-2. Copy the env.example files in both the frontend and backend directories to a new .env file.
-Add config options as needed.
+2. Copy the env.example file in the backend directory to a new .env file.
+3. Add config options as needed.
+-- Specifically, add at a minimum APP_KEYS.
+You can set these to any string.
-3. Open a new terminal, run the following commands to install dependencies and start the local backend server in development.
+5. Open a new terminal, run the following commands to install dependencies and start the local backend server in development.
   ```bash
   cd backend
   yarn